 How to Make Quick and Easy Bean Chili

-Step 2: Add vegetable stock, fire-roasted tomatoes, and black beans.
-Simmer on low for 20 minutes.
-Add salt and pepper to taste.
+- Add the remaining ingredients and simmer on low for 20 minutes.
+Season with salt and pepper to taste and enjoy!

 Everyone loves tacos, and this recipe is as lazy as it gets.
-Simply warm some corn tortillas, and black beans, then top with store-bought salsa and your favorite fresh veggies.
+Warm some corn tortillas and black beans, then top with store-bought salsa and your favorite fresh veggies.

 Ingredients